 I am not surprised if you are.
 You see just because you have a condition that requires certain nutrients to be limited (key word being ‘limited’), does not mean you need to avoid all foods that contain a moderate or high level of these minerals.

 We all know that a healthy diet is the key to your health.
 So could you imagine your health if all you did was eat low nutrient dense foods – Breads, pasta, sugar foods, biscuits, etc?
 In fact maybe that’s what contributed to your health in the first place?

-Could you imagine what your health would be like is you instead ate a broad range of fruits, vegetables, whole foods, nuts, seeds, whole grains, etc., though watched your total intake of potassium, phosphorus, protein and sodium for the day?
+Could you imagine what your health would be like if you instead ate a broad range of fruits, vegetables, whole foods, nuts, seeds, whole grains, etc., though watched your total intake of potassium, phosphorus, protein and sodium for the day?

 I am guessing you would be 1000X better in health and vitality.
-And the reason is simple, for all the reasons to watch your intake, there are 100 more reasons of why you should be having them.
+And the reason is simple, for all the reasons to watch your intake, there are 100 more reasons for why you should be having them.
 You need to use common sense, and a large helping of moderation.

-Take Banana’s for example… you would have probably been told these are enemy number one for kidney problems due to their potassium levels, but did you know they are actually beneficial for the kidneys too?
+Take Bananas for example… you would have probably been told these are enemy number one for kidney problems due to their potassium levels, but did you know they are actually beneficial for the kidneys too?

 It’s Easy With Tools

 Don’t let fear replace common sense: have a well balance diet, but make sure you track your intake of potassium, phosphorus, protein, and sodium.
 Here is a great tool to help you on your way: http://nutritiondata.self.com/